Browse conference sessions Below.

 Panelists

-Jay Barney, Ohio State University — SEJ Assoc.
+Jay Barney, University of Utah — SEJ Assoc.
 Editor

-Jay Barney is a Professor of Management and holds the Chase Chair for Excellence in Corporate Strategy at the Max M. Fisher College of Business, The Ohio State University.
-His research focuses on the relationship between costly-to-copy firm skills and capabilities and sustained competitive advantage.
-He is an associate editor for the Journal of Management and senior editor for Organization Science and has been published in numerous leading publications.
+Jay B. Barney is a Presidential Professor of Strategic Management and Pierre Lassonde Chair of Social Entrepreneurship at the University of Utah.
+He previously served as the Professor of Management and held the Chase Chair for Excellence in Corporate Strategy at the Max M. Fisher College of Business, Ohio State University.
+His research focuses on how firms can gain and sustain competitive advantages.
+He has been an associate editor for the Journal of Management, a senior editor for Organization Science, a co-editor at the Strategic Entrepreneurship Journal, and has been published in numerous leading publications.
 In addition to his teaching and research, he presents executive training programs throughout the US and Europe.
-His consulting work focuses on large-scale organizational change and strategic analysis.
-Jay Barney is an SMS Fellow as well as a fellow of the Academy of Management. .
-In 1997 he was awarded an honorary doctorate degree from the University of Lund, and has honorary visiting professor positions in New Zealand, China.
+Jay Barney is an SMS Fellow as well as a Fellow of the Academy of Management.
+He has received honorary doctorate degrees from the University of Lund, the Copenhagen Business School, and Universidad Pontificia Comillas (Madrid), and has had honorary visiting professor positions in New Zealand and China.

 Richard Bettis, University of North Carolina-Chapel Hill — SMJ Co-Editor

-Rudi K F Bresser, Free University Berlin — SMJ Assoc.
+Rudi K F Bresser, Free University of Berlin — SMJ Assoc.
 Editor

-Michael A. Hitt, Texas A&M University — SEJ Co-Editor
+Michael A. Hitt, Texas A&M University and TCU — SEJ Co-Editor

-Michael A. Hitt is a Distinguished Professor and holds the Joseph Foster Chair in Business Leadership and the C W & Dorothy Conn Chair in New Ventures at Texas A&M University.
-Currently, in addition to serving as President of the Board for the SMS, he is coordinator of the SMS Book Series.
-He has authored or co-authored many journal articles published in leading journals such as the Strategic Management Journal, Academy of Management Journal, Academy of Management Review, Organization Science, Journal of Applied Psychology, and Academy of Management Executive, among others.
-Mike Hitt is a former editor of the Academy of Management Journal, and former president of the Academy of Management.
-He is a member of the Academy of Management's Hall of Fame and Deputy Dean of the SMS Fellows.
+Michael A. Hitt is a Distinguished Professor and holds the Joe B. Foster Chair in Business Leadership at Texas A&M University.
+He has authored or co-authored many journal articles published in leading journals such as the Strategic Management Journal, Academy of Management Journal, Academy of Management Review, Organization Science, Journal of Applied Psychology, among others.
+Mike Hitt is a Founding Editor of the SEJ, a former editor of the Academy of Management Journal, and former president of the Academy of Management.
+His involvement in the SMS runs deep with recently serving as the President of the SMS.
+He is a member of the SMS Fellows and is the former Deputy Dean of this organization.
 He has received awards from the American Society of Competitiveness for Outstanding Academic Contributions (1996) and Outstanding Intellectual Contributions (1999) to Competitiveness.

 Dan Schendel, Purdue University — SEJ Co-Editor